-- Agenda-setting: given the important role of the Council in EU decision-making process, specific issues can assume great relevance if they are included in the FAC agenda.
-On a technical level, advocacy on a specific issue can target working parties/committees or the Nicolaidis group in order to influence PSC agendas.
-Even though presidencies have limited powers in external action, they tend to organise several events on foreign policy, which can help to raise awareness and increase visibility on a specific issue. - Influence negotiations: reaching out to EU MS representatives in working groups and providing information, recommendations and input on items that are debated can be very effective in influencing negotiations and the content of specific files.
-Obtaining drafts and leaks from MS or EU officials can make this particularly effective as advocacy can be tailored to specific references in the documents discussed. - Access: it is generally quite difficult to access decision-makers in the Council, especially at the higher level, and there is not a strong culture or history of exchanging with civil society.
+- Access: it is generally quite difficult to access decision-makers in the Council, especially at the higher level, and there is not a strong culture or history of exchanging with civil society.
 In addition, EU MS' representatives in Brussels are ultimately following guidance from capitals, which limits their margins of manoeuvring. - Transparency: minutes of working parties/committees/groups are not available publicly and agendas of discussions are not detailed.
 For this, it is difficult to find out precisely what is being discussed. - Politics: Since decisions on the CFSP are adopted unanimously, it is important that a specific issue is taken onboard by several MS to remain relevant in discussions.
 In addition, decisions are often the result of a compromise, where one MS may concede a given point in exchange for another on a different file.

-- Council of the EU website - Polish Presidency Website - List of Council preparatory bodies - Example of Council Conclusions (17 December 2024) - Example of Foreign Affairs Council meeting (18 November 2024) - Example of General Affairs Council meeting (17 December 2024)
+- Council of the EU website

+- Swedish presidency website

+- List of Council preparatory bodies

+- Example of Foreign Affairs Council conclusions (18 July 2022)

+- Example of General Affairs Council conclusions (21 June 2022)